johirbuet/Programming-Language-KMM/Readme.md

 #KMM Programming Language
-## This created by Md Johirul Islam just as an afternoon timepass
+## This is created by Md Johirul Islam just as an afternoon timepass